90/180-Day Rule of a Schengen Visa

 Most non-EU citizens require a visa to visit countries in the Schengen area.
 Citizens of 60 countries are exempt from the visa requirement for trips of up to 90 days.

-Germany offers nationals of 14 countries – including the United States, Canada, and the United Kingdom – the option of entering without a visa, even for a planned extended stay.
-However, after the 90-day period has expired, they will need a residence permit for Germany.
+Germany offers nationals of 14 countries the option of entering without a visa, even for a planned extended stay.
+However, this German rule has 2 important categories under Section 41 of the German Residence Ordinance:

 Citizens of the EU and other Schengen countries enjoy visa-free and largely unrestricted travel throughout the entire Schengen area.
 Due to the EU freedom of movement, this also applies to citizens of Ireland and Cyprus, whose countries are not members of the Schengen agreement.